ditlef9/python-nextjs-postgresql-devsecops-gcp/what-version/README.md

 1. **Introduction**

-2. **Create Flask application**<br>
+2. **Create Python application**<br>
 - Create a new application locally and push it to Github.<br>
 - Activity: Import the project into Snyk.
 Are there any errors?

 3. **Configure Google Cloud Infrastructure** <br>
-- Setup a GCP project, service account, bucket and the Cloud Run Functions Flask application.<br>
+- Setup a GCP project, service account, bucket and the Cloud Run Functions application.<br>
 - Activity/Reflection: TODO

 4. **Configure CI/CD with Github Actions**<br>
 - Create a service account, a Pool and Github Actions file
-- Activity/Reflection: TODO
+- Activity/Reflection: How does CI/CD benefit your project?

 5. **Setup a scheduler**<br>
 - Create a new Google Cloud Scheduler that checks for new versions every month